luarvique/ppa/README.md

 __You can discuss OpenWebRX+ features, problems, get news and support in the [OpenWebRX Telegram channel](https://t.me/openwebrx) and [its chat](https://t.me/openwebrx_chat).__

 This is the package repository for the improved version of the OpenWebRX online SDR.
 The new and original features available in this version of OpenWebRX:
-* Built-in FAX, SSTV, AIS, FLEX, CW, RTTY, SAM, SELCALL decoders.
+* Built-in FAX, SSTV, AIS, FLEX, POCSAG, HFDL, ISM, CW, RTTY, SAM, SELCALL decoders.
 * Built-in MP3 recorder for received audio.
 * Built-in scanner.
 * Background SSTV and FAX decoding with the browser for received images.